-Slow-simmering hot dogs in a flavorful lager gives them a mellow beer flavor and tender texture that's a great alternative to grilling or frying.
-Naturally you can top them with anything you want, but we think sauerkraut that's also been cooked in a little beer makes the perfect complement.Print
+Slow-simmering hot dogs in beer gives them a mellow flavor and tender texture that's a great alternative to grilling or frying.
+Naturally you can top them with anything you want, but we think out beer infused sauerkraut makes the perfect complement.Print

 Hot Dogs Simmered in Beer